atidyshirt/University/SENG301/notes.md

     * How should other code find the one instance
 - Solution
     - Make the *constructor private*
+      * Making this in-accessible prevents accidental making of the item
     - Use a *static attribute* in the class that holds *one instance*
     - Add a *static getter* For the instance